Cargill: 20th century

 Upon Sam Cargill's death in 1903, William Cargill became the sole owner of the La Crosse office.
 John MacMillan was named general manager of Cargill Elevator Company and moved his family to Minneapolis.
 William Cargill died in 1909, creating a fiscal crisis for the company.
 MacMillan worked to resolve the credit issues and to force his brother-in-law William S. Cargill out of the company.
 The current owners are descended from John MacMillan's two sons, John H. MacMillan Jr., and Cargill MacMillan Sr., and his youngest brother-in-law, Austen S. Cargill I.

 John MacMillan ran the company until his retirement in 1936.
 Under his leadership Cargill grew several fold, expanding out of the Midwest by opening its first East coast offices, in New York, in 1923.
 He was also the architect of the company's strategy of internationalism.
-He opened the company's first Canadian, European and Latin American offices in 1928, 1929 ,and 1930.
+He opened the company's first Canadian, European and Latin American offices in 1928, 1929, and 1930.
 He was also noted for his involvement in the controversial commercial rapprochement between the U.S. and the Soviet Union.
-During this time, Cargill saw both record profits and major cash crunches.

 The first of the crises was the debt left by the death of William W. Cargill.
 The company issued $2.25 million in Gold Notes, backed by Cargill stock, to pay off its creditors.
 The Gold Notes were due in 1917, but thanks to record grain prices caused by World War I all debts were paid by 1915.

 As World War I continued into 1917, Cargill made record earnings and faced criticisms of war profiteering.
 Four years later, as a fallout from the financial crash of 1920, Cargill posted its first loss.

 Cargill opened its first Canadian operations in Montreal in 1928 as Cargill Grain Company Ltd. Headquartered in Winnipeg, it employs up to 8,000 people in Canada.